-Or the economic downturn hits a town hard, and some residents attack, quite personally, the hard-working city council members who had nothing to do with the bad news and in fact represent one of the best ways to ultimately recover.
+Or the economic downturn hits a town hard, and some residents attack, quite personally, the hard-working city council members who had nothing to do with the bad news and represent one of the best ways to ultimately recover.

 In each case, the person being hated is precisely the person who can do the most to help.
 And yet, sometimes, we can’t stop ourselves from assigning blame.

 When confronted with misplaced anger, the proper response is not to point out the misplaced part.
 It’s to acknowledge the anger part.
-One big reason that this occurs is that the angry person feels as that not enough attention or sympathy is being paid.
+One big reason that this occurs is that the angry person feels that not enough attention or sympathy is being paid.

 The long term solution for entrepreneurs who are affected by negative events is to make it socially unacceptable to vent like this.
 Acknowledge business and community anger but don’t engage it.

-Dealing with anger, as a business owner and as a citizen, is always difficult, and it should be handled in as professional and calm a manner as possible to make the path forward smoother.
+Dealing with anger, as a business owner, and as a citizen, is always difficult, and it should be handled in as professional and calm a manner as possible to make the path forward smoother.